partlyjadedyouth/exploring-donts-for-travelers/README.md

-# Travel Don'ts Research Dashboard
+# Exploring DON'Ts for Travelers

 This project is a data-driven dashboard for exploring travel "don’ts" by city, activity, and reason.
 It focuses on a research-story workflow: scan high-level patterns, apply filters, and interpret